Azure/deployment-environments/documentation/custom-image-support/README.md

 To build the image to be pushed to your registry, please ensure the Docker Engine is installed on your computer, navigate to the directory of your Dockerfile, and run the following command:
 ```
-docker build . -t {YOUR_REGISTRY}.azurecr.io/{YOUR_IMAGE_LOCATION}:{YOUR_TAG}
+docker build . -t {YOUR_REGISTRY}.azurecr.io/{YOUR_REPOSITORY}:{YOUR_TAG}
 ```

-For example, if you wanted to save your image under a repository within your repo named 'customImage', and you wanted to upload with the tag version of '1.0.0', you would run:
+For example, if you wanted to save your image under a repository within your registry named 'customImage', and you wanted to upload with the tag version of '1.0.0', you would run:

 ```
 docker build . -t {YOUR_REGISTRY}.azurecr.io/customImage:1.0.0